THEDEVIOUS1/CHUWI-MINIBOOK-HACKINTOSH/README.md

 ##  Basic Usage

-1. Create a bootable Mojave or Catalina bootable USB using this [tutorial](https://internet-install.gitbook.io/macos-internet-install/) OR this [tutorial](https://www.olarila.com/topic/6278-new-vanilla-olarila-images/)(arguably easier but must register) but use my CLOVER folder at the point where you should configure CLOVER bootloader
+1. Create a bootable Mojave or Catalina bootable USB using a macOS installer downloaded from the AppStore or using this [tutorial](https://internet-install.gitbook.io/macos-internet-install/).
+I recommend using the free "Install Disk Creator" by MacDaddy to create the installer USB.
+2. Once install disk is created mount EFI partition and copy either the CLOVER or OpenCore EFI folder to your Install Disk's EFI partition you just mounted.
+DO NOT CREATE YOUR OWN CLOVER OR OPENCORE EFI, this device requires special patches to protect it from overheating.
-2. Boot from this usb then install Mojave/Catalina on a free partition of your drive ( please note...must be installed to ssd as macos does not detect emmc )
+3. Boot from this usb then install macOS on a free partition of your drive ( please note...must be installed to ssd as macos does not detect emmc )
-3. During first boot, after installing the OS, mount your EFI partition and place the CLOVER folder alongside other OSes bootloader
+3. During first boot, after installing the OS, mount your EFI partition and copy over your Clover or OpenCore folders along with your BOOT folder found in the EFI folder on your install usb; you must copy/overwrite the same folders on the same partition located on your SSD.
-4. Reboot and change BIOS bootloader order to have clover bootloader as first entry
+4. Reboot and change BIOS bootloader order to have Clover or OpenCore bootloader as first entry
 5. Open your config.plist and generate a new serial number [Tutorial here](https://hackintosher.com/forums/thread/generate-your-own-hackintosh-serial-number-board-serial-number-uuid-mlb-rom-in-clover.306/)
-6. Install additionals drivers
+6. Install any additional software and drivers if needed for your specific needs.
 7. Reboot and enjoy !